 "Well, I don't get all the credit.
 Melanie helped."

 "Melanie, thank you!"
 She hugged her friend, who, along with most of the other guests, had gathered around her.

 "Happy birthday, my precious friend," Margo said, hugging her.

 Margo and Melanie were her closest friends.
 The three of them had been best friends for years, had been almost inseparable since the day they met at the country club.

 "I bet you had your hand in this as well, didn't you, Margo."

 It was late when Cassie and Phillip returned home.
 The party had been a blast.
 Cassie had enjoyed every minute of it, including all the food and drink.
 And cake.
-There had been a large birthday cake, her favorite — chocolate with rich dark chocolate frosting.
-She had eaten a huge piece, and had enjoyed way too much wine.
+There had been a giant birthday cake, her favorite — chocolate with creamy dark chocolate frosting.
+She had eaten a huge piece and had enjoyed way too much wine.
 She had celebrated, and now, though uncomfortably full, she was looking forward to continuing her birthday celebration in the bedroom with Phillip.

 When she walked into the hallway to head up the stairs, she almost tripped over one of two large suitcases sitting in the entryway.